kottu/opintojaksokuvaus-jamk/TTKW0110 Tietoturvakontrollien suunnittelu ja toteutus.md

 Opiskelija ymmärtää eri tietoturvakontrollien merkityksen yritysten kriittisten tietoteknisten järjestelmien suojaamisessa.
 Opiskelija käsittää teknisen auditoinnin tarkoituksen ympäristölle.
 Opiskelija osaa toteuttaa eri tietoturvakontrolleja suojellakseen yrityksen kriittisiä tietoteknisiä järjestelmiä.

-The student understands the meaning of various data security controls in the protection of a companys critical information systems.
-Student understands the purpose of a technical audit for a environment.
-The students knows how to implement various data security controls to protect a companys critical information systems.
+The student understands the meaning of various data security controls in the protection of a company's critical information systems.
+The student understands the purpose of a technical audit for an environment.
+The students knows how to implement various data security controls to protect a company's critical information systems.

 ## Osaamiset / Competences